 What percentage of my payment will be reimbursed?

 How do I submit out-of-network claims?

 I am happy to provide you with a receipt/documentation for my services, which you can then submit to your insurance company.

-Fees: Current fee for session is $150-175.
+Fees: Current fee for individual session is $150.
+Ongoing family or couple sessions are $175.
 When working with children an initial Intake appointment is completed and the fee for this initial appointment is $275.
 All fees are due at the time of session unless alternative arrangements are made.
 I accept cash, credit, personal check or Paypal payments.

 Cancellation Policy: If you need to cancel or reschedule an appointment please notify me as soon as possible.
 When less than 24 hours notice is given to cancel or reschedule you are responsible for paying the full amount of your session.
 Thank you for respecting the time we have both set aside for you.